-The Directors' Remuneration Report is subject to an annual advisory shareholder vote and therefore an ordinary resolution for the approval of this report will be put to shareholders at the Company's forthcoming Annual General Meeting (AGM).
+The Directors' Remuneration Report is subject to an annual advisory shareholder vote and therefore an ordinary resolution for the approval of this report will be put to shareholders at the Company's forthcoming AGM.

 The law requires the Auditor to audit certain disclosures provided in this report.
-Where disclosures have been audited, they are indicated as such and the Auditor's opinion is included in their report to shareholders beginning on page 65.
-The Remuneration Policy on page 64 forms part of this report.
+Where disclosures have been audited, they are indicated as such and the Auditor's opinion is included in their report to shareholders beginning on page 68.
+The Remuneration Policy on page 67 forms part of this report.

-The independent Directors on the Board consider the framework for the Directors' remuneration on an annual basis.
+As the Company has only non-executive directors, and therefore relatively simple remuneration arrangements, the Board has not established a separate remuneration committee.
+Instead, the independent Directors on the Board consider the framework for the Directors' remuneration on an annual basis.
 The independent Directors review the ongoing appropriateness of the Company's remuneration policy and the remuneration of individual Directors by reference to the activities of the Company and in comparison with other companies of a similar structure and size.
-This is in line with the AIC Code.

-The simple fee structure reflects the non-executive nature of the Board, which itself reflects the Company's business model as an externally managed investment trust (please refer to the Business Review beginning on page 26 for more information).
+The simple fee structure reflects the non-executive nature of the Board, which itself reflects the Company's business model as an externally managed investment trust (please refer to the Business Review beginning on page 28 for more information).
 Accordingly, statutory reporting requirements relating to executive directors' and employees' pay do not apply.